sensu/sensu-docs/content/sensu-go/6.5/api/other/health.md

 ---
 title: "/health"
-description: "Sensu /health API endpoints provide HTTP access to health data for your Sensu instance.
-This reference includes examples for retrieving health information about your Sensu instance.
-Read on for the full reference."
+description: "Read this API documentation for information about Sensu /health API endpoints, including examples for retrieving health details about your Sensu instance."
 other_api_title: "/health"
 type: "other_api"
 version: "6.5"